sendblue-api/sendblue-api.github.io/docs/lookup-api.md

 ## Usage

-The evaluate-service endpoint is a GET request to the following URL:
+The lookup-api (formerly called evaluate-service) endpoint is a GET request to the following URL:

 `https://api.sendblue.co/api/evaluate-service?number=+19999999999`